 Most of our panel felt that this model had an acceptable level of comfort when it came to brushing, but the lack of a soft or gentle mode was a disappointment for those with sensitive gums.

 This model was exceptionally noisy for a side-to-side style brush, both on the sound level meter and in the opinion of the testers.
 We recorded the Essence at 73 dBa, 2" away from the mouth when being used for brushing.
 This was substantially louder than the other side-to-side style brushes and on par with the rotation-oscillation style.
 Our panel also agreed that this brush seemed like one of the loudest, both for the person brushing and for other people in the same room.

 This brush also lacks a built-in pressure sensor.
 Additionally, it is by far the largest toothbrush and the heaviest, making it quite a bit more cumbersome to hold compared to the other models.

 Worth 30% of the total score for each electric toothbrush, our cleaning test came next in terms of significance.
 To compare cleaning performance, we had a panel of users refrain from brushing for about 16 hours, and then use a plaque disclosing tablet to reveal the accumulated plaque.
-Scores were determined by comparing the before and after brushing results and seeing where and how much plaque remained.
 The Essence did alright, earning a 6 out of 10 for its less than stellar showing.

 Most of our testers did a passable job at removing plaque from the easier to reach places, but most people definitely missed spots in the hard to reach areas.